 Speeding on the roadways can increase the potential of an accident.
 However, it becomes significantly more hazardous when a large commercial truck, 18-Wheeler, or tractor-trailer is driving it dangerous speeds.
 The massive weight of a speeding truck shortens the time that the trucker can react to stop the heavy vehicle in time.
-The braking distance required with extra weight mandates that the trucker drive at or below the speed limit.
+The braking distance required when transporting a vehicle with extra weight mandates that the trucker drives at or below the speed limit.

 Rosenfeld Injury Lawyers assists motorists who have been injured in accidents with speeding trucks in and around the Chicagoland area.
 Our Illinois truck accident attorneys are ready to move quickly to investigate your case.
-Complete our online case review sheet and an attorney will contact you immediately to discuss your case without any cost or obligation on your end.
+Complete our online case review sheet, and an attorney will contact you immediately to discuss your compensation claim without any cost or obligation to you.

-Often times, truck drivers are tempted to maintain a strict schedule, or only make money by the load or mile.
-Because of that, truckers will often engage in highly aggressive driving behaviors including exceeding the posted speed limit.
+Often, truck drivers are tempted to maintain a strict schedule, or only make money by the load or mile.
+Because of that, truckers will regularly engage in highly aggressive driving behaviors including exceeding the posted speed limit.
 Statistics from the FMSCA (Federal Motor Carrier Safety Administration) indicate that driver error and excessive speeding cause the high majority of trucking accidents.

-In addition, improperly maintained commercial trucks or inadequate training can place truckers in an impossible situation of driving recklessly at high speeds, to make up time, to deliver their goods on schedule.
+Also, improperly maintained commercial trucks or inadequate training could place truckers in an impossible situation of driving recklessly at high speeds, to make up time, to deliver their goods on schedule.
 Drivers willing to operate the commercial vehicle erratically at high speeds often produce a high number of speeding truck accidents.